(Jean-Luc Godard, France, 1989-1998, BetaSP, 315 minutes)

 that there have been

--- Jean-Luc Godard, Histoire(s) du Cinema
+--Jean-Luc Godard, Histoire(s) du Cinéma

 I can only talk about what has moved me or intrigued me.
-I can't really be objective here.
+I can't really be objective here.--Martin Scorsese, A Personal Journey With Martin Scorsese Through American Movies

 In 1995, Martin Scorsese issued an ambitious documentary series timed to coincide with the centennial of cinema.
 It arrived with the unwieldy, yet accurate title A Personal Journey With Martin Scorsese Through American Movies.
 Commissioned by the British Film Institute, the 225-minute, five-part series consists of film clips, interviews, and on-screen commentary.
-I've watched it three times now (in the theater, on video, and on DVD) and I've made an effort to see as many of the films he mentions as possible, from Force of Evil to Bigger Than Life.
-(The BFI also commissioned a 51-minute doc from Jean-Luc Godard called 2X50 Ans de Cinema Fran/ssais.)

-The entire time I was watching the eight-part Histoire(s) du Cinema, I kept flashing back to the Scorsese series.
-If I had to pick a favorite, it's the one I'd choose, but that isn't really fair, because whenever I found myself making the mental comparison, it was because of the differences between the anthologies rather than the similarities.
+If I had to pick a favorite, it's the one I'd choose, but that isn't really fair, because whenever I found myself making the mental comparison, it was because of the differences between the documentaries rather than the similarities.
 At heart, A Personal Journey is a Ken Burns-style documentary.
 Godard and Scorsese look at some of the same films, most of which are from the 1920s through the 1960s--Duel in the Sun, The Searchers, The Band Wagon, etc.--and yet the results couldn't be more diametrically opposed.
 In other words: apples and oranges.

 Here's an example.
 During the montage created by combining footage of concentration camp victims with Elizabeth Taylor and Montgomery Clift in A Place in the Sun (1951), Godard notes that "if George Stevens hadn't been first to use / the first sixteen milimetre colour film / at Auschwitz and Ravensbruck / there's no doubt that / Elizabeth Taylor's air of wellbeing / would never have found a place in the sun."
 Sounds disturbing, doesn't it?
 It is.
-There are many more such purposefully jarring juxtapositions throughout the series. ("What's real and what's fake" indeed.)
+There are many more such purposefully jarring juxtapositions throughout the series.
+What's real, what's fake, and what's simply Godardian indeed.

-Part of that frustration came from Godard's cheap shots at America, TV, and Steven Spielberg (see In Praise of Love for more on the latter).
+Part of that frustration came from Godard's cheap shots at America, television, and Steven Spielberg--see In Praise of Love for more on the latter.
 Yet he has a point: "but otherwise the cinema is an industry / and if the first world war / had enabled the American cinema / to ruin the French cinema / with the birth of television / the second would enable it to finance / that is, ruin / all the European cinemas."
 Ouch.
 Later he says, "the two big stories / have been sex and death."
 Better yet: "stories of beauty, in a word / beauty, makeup / at bottom the cinema isn't part / of the communications industry / or of show business / but of the cosmetics industry / the mask industry."
 He's got a point there, too.
 (Thanks to the NWFF for the translations; according to Rosenbaum, Histoire(s) is in seven languages.)

 No comments: